wasabipesto/beehive/src/controls-life/index.md

 After you have a base number, you should look at:

 - For similar types of projects in the past, what unexpected incidents did we run into?
 How likely are they to pop up here?
-- Have you had good experience with this project team in the past?
+- Have you had good experiences with this project team in the past?
 Are there recurring issues you can plan for now?
 - Does this project span multiple years?
 How much will inflation impact your material or labor rates?
 - Will you have good competition between subcontractors, or do you have to use one particular group?
 - What are the known unknowns?
 Are there any big “I’ll get back to you about that”s from the engineer?
 Anything you were unable to get eyes on during the pre-bid?